SayedZabeulla/Projects/README.md

-This floder has all my projects
+This folder has all my projects